Shefalipal18/cyber-quiz/README.md

 # cyber-quiz
-A simple website for cyber security quiz.
+A simple website for cyber security quiz using HTML, CSS and Java Script